philparzer/masters-thesis-demo/README.md

+> [!WARNING]
+> defer.run - the saas I used for background jobs is shutting down, this needs to be replaced with a new solution

 # LLM-based Text Analysis for Translation of Literary Texts

 This repository contains the <a href="https://llm-text-analysis.vercel.app/"> demo showcase</a> of the system outlined in the paper <em>LLM-based Text Analysis for Translation of Literary Texts</em>.